 Traveler tip: While Bedouin villagers offer carriage rides through the Siq to the Treasury, our Tour Director Mohammed advised us to avoid accepting them if possible.
 The rides aren’t well-regulated, and if you do accept a ride the driver who brought you expects you to return with them; you can’t just walk up to any carriage driver at the Treasury and ask for a ride back.
 The drivers don’t try to swindle people out of money, but it’s apparently an uncomfortable ride and they want to get you down and back as fast as possible, so you might feel a little rushed.

 To me, reaching the Monastery was the most amazing part of visiting Petra, but it takes the longest to get to.
-Carriage drivers can’t get up the tiny paths, but there’s a Bedouin village nearby and it’s the villagers’ source of income to offer donkey or camel rides up.
-I chose to walk—and I think I ended up walking over nine miles!
+Carriage drivers can’t get up the tiny paths, so I chose to walk—and I think I ended up walking over nine miles!

 Traveler tip: If you choose to trek up a little farther, there are lookout points about a mile away from the Monastery.
 They’re really easy to find—you can just follow the signs—but the steep, uphill paths are covered in loose rocks, so be careful.
 Only sure-footed travelers should attempt to hike on them.